Fear of Flying (novel)

-Summary
+Plot

-Isadora Wing is a Jewish journalist from New York City's Upper West Side.
-Wing is on a plane flight to Vienna for the first psychoanalysts conference since analysts were driven out during the Holocaust.
-She is surrounded by analysts, several of them her own from over the years, and her husband, Bennett (also an analyst): "There were 117 psychoanalysts on the Pan Am flight to Vienna and I'd been treated by at least six of them" (page 5).
-Her fear of flying, both literally and metaphorically referring to a fear of freeing herself from the shackles of traditional male companionship, she associates with recent articles about plane hijackings and terrorist attacks.
+Isadora Wing is a Jewish journalist from New York City.
+She and her husband Bennett fly to Vienna for the first psychoanalysts' conference since analysts were driven out during the Holocaust.
+She associates her fear of flying, both literally and metaphorically referring to a fear of freeing herself from the shackles of traditional male companionship, with recent articles about plane hijackings and terrorist attacks.
 She also associates fear and loathing with Germany, because she and her husband were stationed in Heidelberg and she struggled both to fit in and to wrestle with the hatred and danger she felt being a Jew in post-Holocaust Germany.

-The narrator occupies her mind with many questions, plans, mental rough drafts and reminiscences as her journey unfolds, including the "zipless fuck," a major motif in the story that haunts the narrator throughout.
+Isadora ponders many questions, plans, mental rough drafts and reminiscences as her journey unfolds, including the "zipless fuck," a major motif in the story that haunts the narrator throughout.

-Upon arriving, Isadora meets the English Langian analyst Adrian Goodlove and is immediately hooked.
-Despite his gruff attitude and dirty sandals, he seems to provide what she desires but does not find in her own marriage: energy, excitement, desire, danger.
-They begin a poorly-veiled secret affair by dancing and kissing rather openly at conference events, staying out nights, and spending days by German pools.
-Adrian is wild and awakens things in Isadora she believed to be lost in the everydayness of her marriage although he is a rotten lay and often impotent.

-However, Isadora's desperation to feel alive and her developing feelings for Adrian lead her to the toughest decision: to return home with Bennett or to go to London with Adrian.
+Upon arriving, Isadora meets the English Laingian analyst Adrian Goodlove and is immediately smitten.
+Despite his gruff attitude and poor sexual performance, he seems to provide what she desires but does not find in her own marriage: energy, excitement, desire, danger.
+They begin a poorly veiled affair by dancing and kissing rather openly at conference events, staying out nights, and spending days by German pools.
+Isadora's desperation to feel alive and her developing feelings for Adrian lead her to the toughest decision: to return home with Bennett or to go to London with Adrian.
 She agonizes over the decision.
 One night, Bennett finds Adrian and Isadora in bed together and joins them in an adventurous sexual act that Bennett never acknowledges afterward.